walquis/react-study-book/src/react/react-component-lifecycle.md

 - Updating an existing component.
 - Catching any errors associated with a component render-gone-wrong.
 - Unmounting a component and removing it from the DOM.

-- Lifecycle methods were originally exclusive to class components.
-But thanks to React hooks, even functional components can work with their lifecycle.
+Lifecycle methods were originally exclusive to class components.
+But thanks to React hooks, functional components can also 'hook' into the component lifecycle.